faical-allou/grabchallenge/README.md

 This submision should be judged on the basis of the following step by step, assuming the input file is called *input.csv*:

 1) install the dependencies:
 `pip install -r requirements.txt`

-2) retrain the networks (note the option -f that means to retrain the entire set with default values) `python train.py -f`
+2) retrain the networks (note the option -f that means to retrain the entire set with default values):
+`python train.py -f`

 3) predict the next 5 timesteps